sgh4000/vehicle-tutorial/GhofranLab3&4/MnistREADME.md

 - Start small: 0.05 or 0.1.
 - Remember that per-pixel bound becomes epsilon2 / 28, if ε₂=0.1 --> per-pixel limit ≈ 0.00357.

-To run the Standard Robustness (L2) property:
+To run the Classification Robustness (L2) property:
 ```bash
 vehicle verify \
   --specification mnist-robust-Srobust.vcl \